What State Produces The Most Beef in 2026

 You learn something new every day, don’t you?

-Texas Ranks First in Cattle Production With a Total Number of 12.5 Million (USDA)
+Texas Ranks First in Cattle Production, With a Total Number of 12.1 Million (USDA)

-In 2023, Texas Accounted for 14% of the Cattle Production in the US (USDA)
+In 2026, Texas accounted for 14% of the Cattle Production in the US (USDA)

-You already know the substantial amount of cows that call Texas home, but hearing it as a percentage makes the figure even more unbelievable.
-Texas produces 14% of the United States’ total cattle production, with Nebraska producing a further 7.28%, according to USDA.
+You already know the substantial number of cows that call Texas home, but hearing it as a percentage makes the figure even more unbelievable.
+Texas produces 14% of the United States’ total cattle production, with Nebraska producing a further 7.1%, according to the USDA.

 which state produces the most grain fed beef

-The midwestern region of Nebraska isn’t just the home of corn because its farmlands also house the country’s second-largest population of cattle, which is just over half the amount of Texas’ extravagant 12.5 million.
+The midwestern region of Nebraska isn’t just the home of corn because its farmlands also house the country’s second-largest population of cattle, which is just over half the amount of Texas’s extravagant number.

-The large cattle numbers continue south of Nebraska, as Kansas comes in a close third for the top cattle-producing states, as 7% of the country’s cattle live and graze their way through the state’s prairies and rolling hills.
+The large cattle numbers continue south of Nebraska, as Kansas comes in a close third for the top cattle-producing states, as 6.7% of the country’s cattle living and grazing their way through the state’s prairies and rolling hills.

 The Hollywood sign, the Golden Gate Bridge, and the Napa Valley aren’t the only things you’ll find in California, as California residents share the state with over 5 million cattle.
 Seeing cows probably wasn’t on your Cali bucket list, was it?

-Oklahoma Accounts for 5.15% of the Total Cattle Production in the US, With a Cattle Population of 4.6 Million (USDA)
+Oklahoma Accounts for 5.40% of the Total Cattle Production in the US, with a Cattle Population of 4.65 million (USDA)

-Sandwiched between Kansas and Texas, it isn’t a shock that Oklahoma ranks up in the top 5 for the top cattle-producing states.
-A major reason for Oklahoma’s thriving in the cattle industry is because of its nutritious grass and productive grain farms that make farming cattle far easier than other states in the US.
+Sandwiched between Kansas and Texas, it isn’t a shock that Oklahoma ranks in the top 5 for the top cattle-producing states.
+A major reason for Oklahoma’s thriving in the cattle industry is its nutritious grass and productive grain farms, which make farming cattle far easier than in other states in the US.

-Iowa Accounts for Almost 4.1% of the US Cattle Production, With a Total Number of 3.6 Million Cattle (USDA)
+Iowa Accounts for Almost 4.0% of the US Cattle Production, with a Total Number of 3.45 Million Cattle (USDA)

-And in seventh place for top producing states in the US is Iowa, which has a total of 3,650,000 cattle as of 2023.
-Combining the percentages of Texas, Nebraska, Kansas, California, Oklahoma, Missouri, and Iowa leaves us with 47.94%, meaning just 7 states make up almost half of the entire country’s cattle population.
+And in seventh place for top-producing states in the US is Iowa, which has a total of 3,450,000 cattle as of 2026.
+Combining the percentages of Texas, Nebraska, Kansas, California, Oklahoma, Missouri, and Iowa leaves us with just 7 states that make up almost half of the entire country’s cattle population.

 Beef Production in the US